 How can I avoid getting a parking ticket?

 Don't park in a lot for which you don't have a permit.
 For example, if you have a Chemistry permit, you shouldn't park in a Law spot.
 Although a generous person may let you into the gated lot, you will probably get a ticket if you park there.
 Know that there are steep fines for parking in handicapped or unmarked spots (such as yellow- or red-curb areas).

 What can I do to get rid of a parking ticket or wheel boot?

 Usually you will have to pay the fee and follow the instructions as indicated on the ticket or boot.
 You may download a parking ticket appeal form from Duke Traffic Enforcement.
 However, the Traffic Appeals Committee rarely grants appeals.
 If you have a pass but it wasn't properly displayed, your appeal may be granted.

 What is there to do in Durham?

-Lots.
-Check out our new site all about things to do in Durham.
-You can also go to the Citysearch Web site to find out about arts, recreation, movies, bars, restaurants, shopping, and lots of other fun things in the Raleigh-Durham-Chapel Hill area.
+Lots!
+Check out our site all about things to do in Durham.
+Also visit the Durham Convention & Visitors Bureau website to find out about arts, recreation, movies, bars, restaurants, shopping, and lots of other fun things to experience in Durham.